The Game Awards interview — Geoff Keighley readies gaming’s biggest gala

 If gaming has a gala, it is The Game Awards.
-Coming on December 6, the awards show for the video game industry will be streamed live across 40 global video networks.
+Coming December 6, the awards show for the video game industry will be streamed live across 40 global video networks.

 Fans will be able to vote on all of the awards on Discord servers, Amazon Alexa, and Google Assistant.
 Love it or hate it, it’s been called the “Oscars of gaming,” and that very phrasing gets it all wrong, as games have become bigger than movies in terms of blockbuster hits, revenues, and audience size.
 As Josef Fares said at last year’s The Game Awards, “F*** the Oscars!“, as you can see below.